marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/memory/README.md

 Garbage collector may run as a separate thread in the application that runs periodically and releases memory back to the operating system. </br>
 There are more trade-offs here. </br>
-The more frequest the GC runs, the more CPU it may consume to iterate memory objects, but the less frequent it runs, the longer it will hold onto memory. </br>
+The more frequent the GC runs, the more CPU it may consume to iterate memory objects, but the less frequent it runs, the longer it will hold onto memory. </br>
 The larger the applications memory demand, the more CPU the GC may consume to iterate over large quantities of memory. </br>

 If this process is not working as expected, or there is a bug in the application code preventing release of unused memory, we would call that a memory leak </br>